Kitware/nrtk/docs/getting_started/first_perturbation.rst

 Input Image
 ^^^^^^^^^^^

-Below is an example of an input image that will undergo a Jitter OTF perturbation.
+Below is an example of an input image that will undergo a Jitter perturbation.
 This image represents the initial state before any transformation.

 .. figure:: ../images/input.jpg